 Pandemics, epidemics or outbreaks of an infectious disease in Canada or worldwide could have an adverse impact on the Issuer's business, including changes to the way the Issuer operates, and on the Issuer's financial results and condition.
 The spread of the COVID-19 pandemic, given its severity and scale, continues to adversely affect the Issuer's business to varying degrees, some of the Issuer's clients and also continues to pose risks to the global economy.
-At the onset of the COVID-19 pandemic, governments and regulatory bodies in affected areas imposed a number of measures designed to contain the COVID-19 pandemic, including widespread business closures, social distancing protocols, travel restrictions, school closures, quarantines, and restrictions on gatherings and events.
-While a number of containment measures have been and continue to be gradually eased or lifted across some regions, additional safety precautions and operating protocols aimed at containing the spread of COVID-19 have been and continue to be instituted.
-In addition, the emergence of a second wave of the COVID-19 pandemic has led to the re-imposition of containment measures to varying degrees in some regions.
+At the onset of the COVID-19 pandemic, governments and regulatory bodies in affected areas imposed a number of measures designed to contain the COVID-19 pandemic, including widespread business closures, social distancing protocols, travel restrictions, school closures, guarantines, and restrictions on gatherings and events.
+While a number of containment measures have been and continue to be gradually eased or lifted across some regions, additional safety precautions and operating protocols aimed at containing the spread of COVID-19 including in light of second and subsequent waves of infections and the emergence of new strains of COVID-19, have been and continue to be instituted.
 As a result, containment measures continue to impact global economic activity, including the pace and magnitude of recovery as well as contributing to increased market volatility and changes to the macroeconomic environment.
 As the impacts of the COVID-19 pandemic continue to materialize, the prolonged effects of the disruption have had and continue to have adverse impacts on the Issuer's business strategies and initiatives, resulting in ongoing effects to the Issuer's financial results, including the realization of credit, market or operational risk losses.

 Governments, monetary authorities, regulators and financial institutions, including the Issuer, have taken and continue to take actions in support of the economy and financial system.
 These actions include fiscal, monetary and other financial measures to increase liquidity, and provide financial aid to individual, small business, commercial and corporate clients.
 Additionally, regulatory relief measures in support of financial institutions have also been provided.
-For more information on these programs, refer to the Relief programs, Liquidity and funding risk and Capital management sections of the Issuer's 2020 Annual Report incorporated by reference into the Base Prospectus.
+For more information on these programs, refer to the Relief programs, Liquidity and funding risk and Capital management sections of the Issuer's 2020 Annual Report and Second Quarter 2021 MD&A, each of which is incorporated by reference into the Registration Document.